Rogue-Ape-Studios/Crusader/Code Convention.md

 ### Encouraged

 - When using a switch statement, add a default.
-This can always be used for a `NotImplementedException`, allwoing the next developer to know they need to add addtional cases.
+This can always be used for a `NotImplementedException`, allowing the next developer to know they need to add addtional cases.

 - When using a switch statement, a [Switch Expression](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/switch-expression) can be used if you are simply pattern matching.